SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

          // firstParameterName and secondParameterName refer to
          // the argument values for the first and second parameters }
-   -> someFunction(1, secondParameterName: 2)
+   -> someFunction(firstParameterName: 1, secondParameterName: 2)

-By default, the first parameter doesn't have an argument label, and the second and subsequent parameters use their parameter name as their argument label.
+By default, parameters
+use their parameter name as their argument label.
 All parameters must have unique names.
 Although it's possible for multiple parameters